-Inventories, including work-in-process are stated at the lower of cost and net realizable value.
+Inventories of raw material, petroleum products, including work-in-process are stated at the lower of cost and net realizable value.
 Net realizable value is the selling price in the ordinary course of business, less the costs of completion, marketing and distribution.

-Cost comprises the acquisition cost and other costs that have been incurred in bringing the inventories to their present location and condition and is determined by weighted average method for all the inventories.
+Cost comprises the acquisition cost and other costs that have been incurred in bringing the inventories to their present location and condition.
+The cost method used by the Company is WAC.